calebdow/open-sdg/docs/deployment.md

 ## Run-time vs. Build-time

-This platform compiles to a static web site, which means that it can be deployed to any host that can serve files (most notably Github's free "Github Pages" offering).
+This platform compiles to a static website, which means that it can be deployed to any host that can serve files (most notably Github's free "GitHub Pages" offering).
 At run-time, it requires no server-side technologies.

 That said, the platform does require some server-side technologies to *build* the site.
 At build-time, this platform requires Python and Ruby.